Struct LoroText

 pub fn get_cursor(&self, pos: usize, side: Side) -> Option<Cursor>

-Get the cursor at the given position.
+Get the cursor at the given position in the given Unicode position.

 Using “index” to denote cursor positions can be unstable, as positions may shift with document edits.
 To reliably represent a position or range within a document, it is more effective to leverage the unique ID of each item/character in a List CRDT or Text CRDT.